hyperhq/hyperd/README.md

 Or download the [binary tarball](https://hyper-install.s3.amazonaws.com/hyper-latest.tgz) and install it directly.

-To run *hyper*, just type `hyper` if you've installed packages.
+To run *hyper*, just type `hyperctl` if you've installed packages.

-For information on using the command line, just type `hyper`.
-You may use `hyper <command> --help` for detailed information on any specific command.
+For information on using the command line, just type `hyperctl`.
+You may use `hyperctl <command> --help` for detailed information on any specific command.

 ## Example